yongjun21/st-scrolly/docs/guide/README.md

 ```

 ::: tip
-In the example above, we have 3 slides populated using v-for directives. `slideIndex` exposed through the `background` slot scope: `<template v-slot:background="{slideIndex}">` can take 5 states: -1, 0, 1, 2 & 3.
+In the example above, we have 3 slides populated using v-for directives. `slideIndex` which is exposed through the `background` slot scope `<template v-slot:background="{slideIndex}">` can take 5 states: -1, 0, 1, 2 & 3.
 Background style can be assigned declaratively by referencing the `slideIndex` variable.
 :::

 ::: warning About slideIndex